Start 'Em, Sit 'Em Week 3: Tight ends

 Darren Waller vs. Minnesota Vikings

-Waller has become a huge part of the Raiders' offense this season, as he's rarely coming off the field and ranks first on the team in targets (15).
+Waller has become a huge part of the Raiders' offense this season, as he's rarely coming off the field (95% of the offensive snaps) and ranks first on the team in targets (15).
 So despite what is a bad matchup on paper against the Vikings, sheer playing time and volume alone will keep Waller in the TE1 conversation this weekend.

 Start 'Em: Mark Andrews at Kansas City Chiefs, Delanie Walker at Jacksonville, Jaguars (Thur.),